otsaloma/dataiter/doc/dt.rst

 ===========

-The ``dt`` module contains helper functions for dealing with vectors of dates and datetimes, similar to ``numpy.char`` for vectors of strings.
+The ``dt`` module contains helper functions for dealing with vectors of dates and datetimes, similar to ``numpy.strings`` for vectors of strings.
 Most of the operations are done via Python's standard library ``datetime`` module and subject to any limitations therein.